JedMeister/gameserver/docs/usage.rst

 Update gameserver list
 ----------------------------

+If a game on the [supported games](https://github.com/jesinmat/linux-gameservers/tree/master#supported-games) list is missing, you need to update the gameserver list.
 There are two methods to update the gameserver list, through the Configuration Console or updating the repo from the CLI.

 Method 1:
 ^^^^^^^^^^^